33hops/xsibackup-snroll/README.md

 of a given VM.
 It can also be used to keep multiple restore points per backup.

-Download the xsibackup-snroll file, give it execute permissions and run the following command to get the help on acreen.
+Download the xsibackup-snroll file, give it execute permissions and run the following command to get the help on screen.

 ./xsibackup-snroll --help